icon

 Lowlights

-• Fails to recognize the crucial role of young people in climate action or offer concrete long-term engagement plans.
+• Fails to acknowledge or adequately invest in the crucial role of young people in shaping and delivering climate solutions.

 Key Recommendations